garaujodev/garaujodev.github.io/_posts/en/2025-10-28-code-reviews-why-you-should-avoid-request-changes.md

 ### **Final Thought**

-Don’t Weaponize the Request Changes buttom in Code Reviews.
+Don’t Weaponize the Request Changes button in Code Reviews.
 A good review isn’t about winning an argument, it’s about helping each other write better software.
 Avoid “Request Changes” unless the system truly depends on it.
 Everything else deserves a conversation, not a command.